 Students can work one-on-one or in small groups with Center staff on writing being done for any course.
 They may also bring writing being done outside of coursework.
 Center staff work with students at any stage of a writing project.
 They encourage students to focus on specific aspects of their writing, such as organization, sentence clarity, or paragraph structure.
 Writing Center staff cannot edit students’ papers for them.

-Students can also use the Center’s computer laboratory for help at any point in a writing project.
+Students who come to the Center for tutoring can also make use of the Center’s computer lab.
 They can use desktop publishing software to write and print papers; plan, outline, revise, edit, and proofread; and format and generate bibliographies and citations.
 The lab is connected to the Internet; students may access the Web and all library research facilities.
 Help is available for using these technologies.
 The lab also includes hardware and software designed to assist students with disabilities.

 Services to Faculty: